The Settlers II (10th Anniversary): Plot

 Following a series of unexplainable disasters in Rome (the female population disappearing overnight, disease spreading through the livestock, a drought, a plague of locusts, the eruption of a nearby volcano), the Roman people seek the advice of a travelling seer, who tells them he sees a future of prosperity and harmony, but not before they undertake a long and arduous journey.
 Interpreting this to mean they must establish a new homeland on foreign soil, the Romans prepare an expedition.
 However, several days into the voyage, they are caught in a storm, and although they survive, their ships are lost, leaving them stranded on an uncharted island.

 Several months later, they encounter a mysterious portal engraved with Coptic writing.
 Unwilling to return to Rome with nothing to show for their efforts, they enter the portal.
 Emerging in a hot and arid land, they eventually encounter Nubians.
 Learning there is another portal beyond the Nubian settlement, the Romans ask for access to it, but the Nubians refuse.
 Shortly thereafter, an armed conflict breaks out.
 The Romans overwhelm the Nubians, the survivors of whom flee into the portal, with the Romans giving chase.

 On the other side of the portal, they reach a Nubian settlement, where they learn the Nubians have met the same fate as themselves; their women have disappeared without explanation.
 They also learn the Nubians are in conflict with a much stronger group of Chinese, who have cut them off from their Pharaoh, Tanotamun.
 Empathising with their situation, the Romans offer their assistance.
-Fighting their way through a Chinese blockade, they lift the siege on Tanotamun's castle, and reunite him with his people.
+Fighting their way through a Chinese blockade, they lift the siege on Tanotamun's castle and reunite him with his people.

-Emerging through another portal, they learn the Chinese women have also disappeared.
+Emerging through another portal, they learn that the Chinese women have also disappeared.
 Climbing to a portal on top of a mountain, the Romans then find themselves in a massive cavern.
 Having defeated a Chinese settlement, they are surprised to learn the portal in the cavern leads back to the island on which they were originally marooned.
 Building a ship with supplies gathered on their journey, they return to Rome, finding the women have returned, albeit without any explanation for their disappearance.
 Pondering the meaning of recent events, the Romans conclude, "the path was the goal of our journey".